 Contrary to all the devices previously mentioned on this list, the E17K Alpen allows the user to tweak their music to their likings without having to navigate cumbersome menus on the computer, laptop, cellphone, or any other device you’re pairing the amplifier with.
 Instead, since this amplifier has what is essentially its own built-in sound card, the audio can be equalized on the device itself.
 For ease of use, this amplifier comes equipped with a small LED screen which, besides making the device look really awesome and high-tech, also assists in equalization and menu navigation.

 And speaking of high-tech, the design of the amplifier itself looks like something straight out of a sci-fi flick.
 The device consists of a small black box with a brushed metal finish and the aforementioned small LED screen installed onto one of its faces.
 The device itself feels very compact and durable, like a product you won’t have to replace for many years, if treated with care.
-On the other sides of this amplifier you will be able to find the 3.5mm and 18-pin input jacks as well as the RCA 3.5mm and headphone output jacks.
-For added convenience, the E17K can be used while charging so, with the use of a power bank, you can effectively enjoy hours upon hours of music on the go, which is awesome for those extra long trips or flights where there are no outlets at hand to recharge the device.
+On the other side of this amplifier you will be able to find the 3.5mm and 18-pin input jacks, as well as the RCA 3.5mm and headphone output jacks.
+For added convenience, the E17K can be used while charging so, with the use of a power bank, you can effectively enjoy hours of music on the go, which is awesome for those extra long trips or flights where there are no outlets at hand to recharge the device.

 To top off this list, we decided to end it with a product from one of the most prestigious manufacturers of audio equipment in the world, TEAC.
 This amplifier is designed specifically to work with high-performance headphones, even with the most power-hungry models, since it can easily drive up to 600 Ohms of impedance.
 While it can provide high-quality audio to any device, the high-performance HA-P50 DAC equipped in this amplifier can also be used to fetch great performance from digital audio sources such as smartphones, or other types of digital music players.
 The aforementioned DAC uses a PCM5012 converter, which can process digital audio signals of up 24-bit/96kHz resolution.
-This amplifier also features and OPA 1652 operational amplifier, which can process music with utmost purity, and with nary a trace of distortion, even at high volumes.
+This amplifier also features an OPA-1652 operational amplifier, which can process music with utmost purity, and with nary a trace of distortion, even at high volumes.
 Due to all the features mentioned above, this amplifier can be used to really squeeze every last ounce of performance from the most high-end headphones.

 The HA-P50 is designed in the form of a small black box with a full aluminum body.
 On its sides you will be able to find the device’s many jacks, which includes Micro USB, USB, and standard 3.5mm jacks for the input, as well as the 3.5mm output jack.
 The device itself is small, with a body only 21.7mm thick, which feels sturdy to the touch.
 This amplifier is perfect for those who are always on the go and require a device that is both durable and portable enough to be carried in any pocket.
 The volume adjustment knob is also made completely out of aluminum and has significant heft and torque, to allow precision volume adjusting.
 Furthermore, the knob is complemented by two side guards to prevent accidental volume changes when the amplifier is carried in a pocket or inside a bag.
 As an additional quality of life feature, this amplifier has a power-saving function which makes the unit go into sleep mode after 30 minutes, if the device is not connected to any power source.

 As we mentioned above, the devices listed in this article so far are those that, in our opinion, provide the most bang for your buck.
 However, since there are so many amplifiers for sale on the market, we felt the need to list 5 more models that, for one reason or another, have earned an honorary spot on this list.
-If you’re not convinced with our selection of best portable headphone amps so far, feel free to take a look at our list of worthy alternatives:
+If you’re not convinced with our selection of best portable headphone amps so far, feel free to take a look at our list of worthy alternatives.